 5. Evaluation Plan

+To ensure the system operates correctly and as intended, we will evaluate it through the following steps:

+1. Execute the testing plan.

+2. Have the system used by real user

+This test plan outlines the strategy for testing the ….
+This test plan aims to ensure that the system meets its requirements and performs as expected.

-To evaluate our work, we can present the identified patterns to Michael, a Parkinson's patient, in various formats, such as visual, textual, or a combination of both.
-We can then ask him which presentation method is the clearest and most understandable for him and whether the identified patterns are relevant and meaningful to him.
+To evaluate our work, we will present the identified patterns to Michael, a Parkinson's patient, in various formats, such as visual, textual, or a combination of both.
+We will then ask him which presentation method is the clearest and most understandable for him and whether the identified patterns are relevant and meaningful to him.
 Additionally, we can ensure the clarity and understanding of the patterns with various stakeholders (doctors, dietitians, physiotherapists, etc.) to confirm that the results are not only clear and comprehensible but also provide practical insights.
 In other words, we aim to determine whether conclusions can be drawn from the presented patterns, develop personalized recommendations, and ultimately help Michael significantly improve his quality of life.
 Furthermore, we can evaluate the work using the metrics of the tools we use (in terms of performance, accuracy, etc.).

 References